Spreading Joy with a Bike

 Check out the full photo album HERE!

 We are very excited to announce that Going Places has selected the next kids to receive bikes from the Title 1 School, Sanders Clyde Elementary, located in downtown Charleston, SC.
-Our goal is to get all 500 disadvantaged kids who attend the school a new custom bike from Affordabike Bicycle Shop in time for Christmas!
+Our goal is to get all 500 disadvantaged kids who attend the school a new custom bike from Affordabike Bicycle Shop!
+The bike SURPRISE bike reveal will be May 30, 2019!
 Many of these children live in less-than-desirable home circumstances, so these bikes, combined with Charleston Mayor, Mayor Tecklenburg's bike path initiative of safe bike paths around the city, these kids will now have the freedom an escape of getting around the city safely.

-In order to accomplish this ambitious goal, we need your help to raise a total of $55,000...we need to have raised $16,000 by July 15th and the remaining amount by September 15th.
+In order to accomplish this ambitious goal, we need your help to raise a total of $67,500!

 1 lock = $2